-6.4 Simulating the impact of persistent earnings shocks
+6.4.
+Simulating the Impact of Persistent Earnings Shocks

 In this last subsection, we simulate life-cycle earnings and consumption according to our nonlinear model, and show the evolution of earnings and consumption following a persistent earnings shock.
-In Figure 7 we report the difference between the age-specific medians of log-earnings of two types of households: households that are hit, at the same age 37, by either a large negative shock to the persistent earnings component ($\tau{shock} = .10$), or by a large positive shock ($\tau{shock} = .90$), and households that are hit by a median shock $\tau = .50$ to the persistent component.39 We report age-specific medians across 100,000 simulations of the model.
-At the start of the simulation (that is, age 35) all households have the same persistent component indicated by the percentile τ{init} .
-With some abuse of terminology we refer to the resulting earnings and consumption paths as "impulse responses".40
+In Figure 7, we report the difference between the age-specific medians of log-earnings of two types of households: households that are hit, at the same age 37, by either a large negative shock to the persistent earnings component ($\tau{\text{shock}} = 0.10$), or by a large positive shock ($\tau{\text{shock}} = 0.90$), and households that are hit by a median shock $\tau = 0.50$ to the persistent component.40 We report age-specific medians across 100,000 simulations of the model.
+At the start of the simulation (i.e., age 35), all households have the same persistent component indicated by the percentile τ{init} .
+With some abuse of terminology, we refer to the resulting earnings and consumption paths as "impulse responses."41